Benjamin-Lee/deep-rules/README.md

 Computational Biology](ploscompbio.org).
 Deep learning is exploding in popularity and is increasingly finding its way into biological data analysis.
-However, since most biologists receive little (or no) data science training, using machine deep properly can be a daunting task.
+However, since most biologists receive little (or no) data science training, using deep learning properly can be a daunting task.

 **We're going to try to fix that.** By boiling down the community's knowledge into ten simple rules, we hope to increase the number of biological researchers